 All developments served by delivery or other service vehicles shall provide a clear route and travel way geometric design that permits safe turning and backing for the maximum vehicle length that would service the development and does not impede site access, vehicle circulation, pedestrian movements or parking.

-Staff Findings: Once onto the site there is an area over an acre for the maneuvering of truck vehicles within the area identified for truck staging.
+Staff Findings: Once onto the site there is an area over an acre of land available for the maneuvering of truck vehicles within the area identified for truck staging, which allows sufficient area for internal circulation and queuing movements.

 c.
 Sidewalks.